 On September 26, 2023 an amendment to the CIBC Loan resulted in an amendment to the financial covenants.
-The amended covenants are that unrestricted cash must at all times be greater of: (i) to the extent EBITDA is negative for such period, EBITDA for the most recent nine-month period and (ii) \$7,500, reported on a monthly basis; and that recurring revenue for any fiscal quarter must be 15% greater than recurring revenue for the same fiscal quarter in the prior fiscal year, reported on a quarterly basis.
-The Company is in compliance with these financial covenants as at December 31, 2023.
-Future compliance with the financial covenants included in the CIBC loan is dependent upon achieving certain revenue, EBITDA, and anticipated cash levels.
+The amended covenants are that unrestricted cash must at all times be greater of: (i) to the extent EBITDA is negative for such period, EBITDA for the most recent nine-month period or (ii) \$7,500, reported on a monthly basis; and that recurring revenue for any fiscal quarter must be 15% greater than recurring revenue for the same fiscal quarter in the prior fiscal year, reported on a quarterly basis.
+The Company is compliant with the first covenant whereby unrestricted cash is at all times greater than EBITDA for the most recent nine-month period ended March 31, 2024.
+However, as at March 31, 2024, the Company is in breach with the second covenant whereby recurring revenue for any fiscal quarter must be 15% greater than recurring revenue for the same fiscal quarter in the prior fiscal year.
+The loan is classified as current since CIBC has the right to demand the repayment of the loan.
+If CIBC demands repayment of the loan, the Company has sufficient cash to cover the repayment of the loan and would have \$34,517 cash remaining.